Cricket Club (VCC) was formed from the North Middlesex Jewish Youth Club based

 The club now runs 3 senior and 3 junior teams, with 2 senior teams competing in the Chess Valley League and all 3 junior teams playing in the Middlesex Junior Association Leagues.
 With the support of senior players and enthusiastic parents the club has over 100 members.

 history of the club would be complete without mentioning several people.
 Firstly

 Cyril Hooker, founder member and Life President, without him, the club would

 not be in existence today.
 Cyril passed away in 2019 to be succeeded as President by Terry Hyman, until then a Vice-President.
 Terry received a Lifetime Achiever award from Middlesex CCC in 2019.
-Vice-Presidents, Martin Brand, Michael Okin, Roy Solomons, Jonathan Lederman, Brian Sylvester, Adam Brand and Anthony Wise have all contributed hugely over a long period of time.
+Vice-Presidents, Martin Brand, Michael Okin, Roy Solomons, Jonathan Lederman, Brian Sylvester, Adam Brand, Anthony Wise and David Marks have all contributed hugely over a long period of time.
 Our current chairman is Alex Haffner, who has been instrumental in agreeing significant sponsorship from the London Maccabi Brady Recreational Trust.
 Lastly, but by no means least, the late Jack

 Reuben, co-founder of the club, who sadly and tragically died in 2007.